golightstream/lightstream-prism-dns/notes/coredns-1.10.1.md

 * A new plugin *timeouts* that allows configuration of server listener timeout durations
 * *acl* can drop queries as an action
 * *template* supports creating responses with extended DNS errors
+* New weighted policy in *loadbalance*
+* Option to serve original record TTLs from *cache*

 ## Brought to You By

+Arthur Outhenin-Chalandre,
 Ben Kaplan,
 Chris O'Haver,
+Gabor Dozsa,
 Grant Spence,
 Kumiko as a Service,
 LAMRobinson,